saegl5/check_student_loans_ios/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[^1]: Exceptions: rounding and interest computations are corrected, and the monthly balance table is restructured.
+[^1]: Exceptions: Rounding and interest computations are corrected, and the monthly balance table is restructured.
 [^2]: If you have more than one type of loan or you have multiple loans, select the rate for the biggest one.
 If you are unsure about your rate, choose 4.45% since Direct Loans are more popular.<br>
 [^3]: Interest Rates and Fees. (n.d.).
 Retrieved from [https://studentaid.ed.gov/sa/types/loans/interest-rates](https://studentaid.ed.gov/sa/types/loans/interest-rates "Click here to visit the office of Federal Student Aid.")